vxcall/vxcall/README.md

 web engineer ¦ reverse engineer

-Watching and contributing a bit on [NaC-L/Mergen](https://github.com/NaC-L/Mergen).
+Love and have been contributing to cool OSS projects.
+Currently investing my time on contributing [NaC-L/Mergen](https://github.com/NaC-L/Mergen).
 I'm busy with a hackathon right now

 ```nasm